Biden waiving ethanol rule in bid to lower gasoline prices

 Biden heads back to the state at a moment when he’s facing yet more political peril.
 He’s saddled with sagging approval ratings and inflation at a 40-year high while his party faces the prospect of big midterm election losses that could cost it control of Congress.

-The president also planned to promote his economic plans to help rural families struggling with higher costs, while highlighting the $1 trillion bipartisan infrastructure law enacted last fall.
-The law includes money to improve internet access, as well as for modernizing wastewater systems, reducing flooding threats and improving roads and bridges, drinking water and electric grids in sparsely populated areas.
+The president also planned to promote his economic plans to help rural families and highlight the $1 trillion bipartisan infrastructure law enacted last fall.
+That law includes money to improve internet access, as well as for modernizing wastewater systems, reducing flooding threats and improving roads and bridges, drinking water and electric grids in sparsely populated areas.

-“Part of it is showing up in communities of all sizes, regardless of the results of the last election,” said Jesse Harris, who was a senior adviser to Biden’s 2020 campaign in Iowa and directed get out the vote and early voting efforts for Barack Obama’s presidential campaign in 2008.
+“Part of it is showing up in communities of all sizes, regardless of the results of the last election,” said Jesse Harris, who was a senior adviser to Biden’s 2020 campaign in Iowa and directed early voting efforts for Barack Obama’s campaign in 2008.

-Harris said most presidents who visit Iowa typically go to the state’s largest cities.
-Hitting an area like Menlo, part of Guthrie County, which backed Trump over Biden by 35 percentage points in 2020, “does speak to the importance the administration places on infrastructure broadly but also infrastructure in rural and smaller communities.”

-The Biden administration plans to spend the coming weeks pushing billions of dollars in funding for rural areas.
-Cabinet members and other senior officials will travel the country to help communities get access to money available as part of the infrastructure package.

-“The president is not making this trip through a political prism,” White House press secretary Jen Psaki said.
-“He’s making this trip because Iowa is a rural state in the country that would benefit greatly from the president’s policies.”

-Still, administration officials have long suggested that Biden travel more to promote an economy that is rebounding from the setbacks of the coronavirus pandemic.
-The number of Americans collecting unemployment has fallen to the lowest levels since 1970, for example.
+Administration officials have long suggested that Biden travel more to promote an economy that is rebounding from the setbacks of the coronavirus pandemic.

-But much of the positive jobs news nationally has been overshadowed by surging gas, food and housing prices that have pushed consumer inflation to 7.9% over the past year ending in February.
-That’s the sharpest spike since 1982.
-Inflation figures for March, due out Tuesday, are likely to bring more bad news for the Biden administration.
+But much of the positive jobs news nationally has been overshadowed by surging gas, food and housing prices that have offset wage gains.

-“Maybe a trip back to Iowa will be just what Joe Biden needs to understand what his reckless spending, big government policies are doing to our country,” Iowa Republican Party Chairman Jeff Kaufmann said in a statement.
+Iowa Republican Party Chairman Jeff Kauffman was unsparing in his criticism of Biden’s handling of the economy and inflation.
+But, he said, the temporary move on ethanol was the right one.

+“First of all, let me say that that’s a good thing.
+Absolutely good thing.
+It would have been nice had he done it earlier,” Kauffman said.
+“Am I glad about this waiver?
+Yes I am.
+Is it enough?
+Nope.”

 After Iowa, Biden will visit Greensboro, North Carolina, on Thursday.

-Psaki blamed Russia’s war in Ukraine for helping to drive up gas prices and said the administration expects the consumer price index for March to be “extremely elevated” in large part because of it.

 The EPA has lifted seasonal restrictions on E15 in the past, including after Hurricane Harvey in 2017.
-The Trump administration allowed for selling E15 in the summer months two years later but had the rule struck down by a federal appeals court.
+The Trump administration did so in the summer two years later but had that action struck down by a federal appeals court.

+A group representing petroleum refiners blasted Biden’s decision, saying the only emergency was his dropping poll numbers.

+“We are right there with the administration on wanting to see relief for consumers at the pump, but an unlawful executive order is not how to solve the problem,” said Chet Thompson, president & CEO of the American Fuel & Petrochemical Manufacturers.